BocchiTheCode/Road-to-BERT/README.md

 Hello!
 This repository will be used to store Machine Learning materials that I will be using as reference for teaching others and whatnot.

 These materials won't go into details and will rely heavily on abstractions.
+Thanks to ChatGPT it took me FAR less time to get all this info together than would have been otherwise possible!

 ## To get started